aibolem/vexflow-wiki-vexchords/Automatic-Beaming.md

 ### Maintain Stem Directions

-*Important: Not in master yet.
-Pull request pending.*

 By setting `maintain_stem_directions` to `true`, the stem directions for each note will not be altered.
 Take a look at the initial stem directions for the following notes:

 ![](http://i.imgur.com/TbBBIGo.png)